-WGU is currently recruiting students for programs in Southern California, Texas, Florida, Indiana and Utah.
+WGU is currently recruiting students for programs in California, Texas, Florida, Indiana and Utah.
 See admissions requirements below.

 Want to become a nurse?
 Now is the perfect time to become a Registered Nurse (RN).
 WGU’s B.S. in Nursing (Prelicensure) degree program prepares you with the content knowledge and extensive in-hospital clinical experience to earn your bachelor’s degree and prepare you to sit for the NCLEX licensing exam.

 Your clinical education also includes learning skills and patient care competencies in simulation lab “boot camps” followed by agency-based clinical “intensives” where patient care competencies can be honed and mastered.
 These “intensives” take place in hospitals and other key healthcare facilities under the guidance of expert staff nurses who provide coaching and clinical learning opportunities.

 You will become a technologically proficient, caring, bachelor’s degree-prepared nurse who is ready to preserve, promote, improve, and maintain the health and well-being of individuals and families in your community.